 - Be free of exculpatory language

 Please refer to the checklist below as a guide while you are preparing your informed consent document.
-To assist the investigators in preparing the informed consent document, the IRB has generated an Informed Consent Template that address the elements noted below.
+To assist the investigators in preparing the informed consent document, the ILAU RB has generated an Informed Consent Template that address the elements noted below.